IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/README.md

 Task 4

-Identification by a step signal of a linear link, which is determined by a second-order differential equation, which also contains the first derivative:
+Identification by a step signal of a linear loop, which is determined by a second-order differential equation, which also contains the first derivative:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/40f8d6c6-3acd-4c71-a8e8-81b43a697c4c)

-where α1 and β0 are parameters of the studied link.
+where α1 and β0 are parameters of the studied loop.

 Task 5

-Modeling the process of identification by a step signal of a linear link, which is determined by a second-order differential equation, which also contains the first derivative:
+Modeling the process of identification by a step signal of a linear loop, which is determined by a second-order differential equation, which also contains the first derivative:

 ![image](https://github.com/IlAnP7L24/matlab-PARAMETRIC-MODELING-OF-LINEAR-OBJECTS-OF-AUTOMATION-USING-DIFFERENT-SIGNALS/assets/158156829/e8acbf79-1fd5-4e76-8d62-bcc770e924be)